sdtemple/how-to-use-ai/README.md

 ### Exercise 2: documenting some Python code

-Third, the chatbot wrote a lot of code and it provided documentation for the functions.
+The chatbot wrote a lot of code and it provided documentation for the functions.
 Suppose I wrote some code fast and did not document what the code does.
 I copied the contents of [exercise1.py](./exercise1.py) into [exercise2.py](./exercise2.py) and deleted all the documentation.

 To document the code, we will tab-complete for AI suggestions and/or explicitly invoke AI assistance with `Ctrl + I`.
 You can use `Ctrl + I` either where your mouse cursor is or highlight some text.
 An example query could be: